PowerShell-and-WinOps-user-group-Paris/Github-Actions/Instructions.md

 This files contains a test script and a module named demomodule.
 The goals is to performe pester test on the module.

+Based on the step 1 create a job to execute pester script in the tests folder You can use performtest.ps1

+To use a Windows worker, windows-latest
+You can also use actions/checkout@v1 to copy files in the directory

 ## Step 4: Run pester tests on Linux